Data Types and Variables

 var $myInt as integer

-If no <Type> is specified, then the variable is automatically assigned a data type of real.
-The following two variable declarations are equivalent.
+If no <DataType> is specified, then the variable is automatically assigned a data type of real.
+The two variable declarations that follow are equivalent:

 var $myVar